 Please review the proposal guidelines.
-The deadline for proposals has been extended to March 25. and should be sent to lpd-satellite@dedicon.nl.
+Proposals are due TODAY, March 1 and should be sent to lpd-satellite@dedicon.nl.
 They will be evaluated by the satellite program committee group, and successful applicants will be informed by April 1.

 The LPD will follow WLIC's theme "Let's work together!
 Let's library!" with a focus on inclusivity and the integration of public library services for persons with print disabilities.